 - 400 hours of Professional Experience Placement will be required.

-In the second year of the program, you will transition into the workplace through adopting important knowledge and skills such as research, leadership, management and building personal and professional resilience.
+This course assists in the transition into the workplace through adopting important knowledge and skills such as research, leadership, management and building personal and professional resilience.

 The program will culminate in a primary health and wellbeing project which will be presented in a student-led conference.

 Note: Students who successfully complete only one or more units of competency but not the full qualification are eligible to receive a Statement of Attainment.